-1. Take 4 oz. of salt pork and cut up in tiny pieces.
+- Take 4 oz. of salt pork and cut up into tiny pieces.
 Place in a soup pot and cook for 10 minutes.

-2. When the salt pork is browned, scoop out and place on a paper towel (leave the fat in pan) and with the remaining rendered fat add the diced onion, green pepper and carrots.
+- When the salt pork is browned, scoop out and place on a paper towel (leave the fat in the pan), and with the remaining rendered fat add the diced onion, green pepper, and carrots.
 Cook 5-10 minutes until the onions look translucent (clear).
 Note: If there is not enough fat rendering to cook the vegetables, add one tablespoon of olive oil.

-3. Stir in one 15 oz. can of diced tomatoes, 3 tablespoons of tomato paste, all the seasonings (use fresh or dried) – garlic, oregano, rosemary, thyme and salt.
+- Stir in one 15 oz. can of diced tomatoes, 3 tablespoons of tomato paste, all the seasonings (use fresh or dried) – garlic, oregano, rosemary, thyme, and salt.
 Add one minced datil pepper, or 2-3 teaspoons of datil hot sauce (to taste).

 Directions for cooking clams:

-6. Place the clams in a large pan over medium high heat with 1/3 cup of water.
+- Place the clams in a large pan over medium-high heat with 1/3 cup of water.
 Cover the pan and cook the clams for approximately 10 minutes.
 When the clams open, they are cooked.
 Remove from stove.

-8. When the clams cool, remove the meat from the shells.
-Chop the clam meat in diced pieces.
+- When the clams cool, remove the meat from the shells.
+Chop the clam meat into diced pieces.
 Discard the remaining clamshells.
 Set clams aside.

-9. Add one cup of the diced potatoes to the soup and cook approximately 20 minutes or until the potatoes are tender but not mushy.
+- Add one cup of the diced potatoes to the soup and cook for approximately 20 minutes or until the potatoes are tender but not mushy.